mohammadrezadavoodi/mohammadrezadavoodi.github.io/content/authors/admin/_index.md

 Feel free to reach me at mdavoodi@memphis.edu or by stopping by my office in the Engineering Science Building 204A to have a chat.

-The overarching theme of our research is analysis, design, and control of large-scale cyber-physical networks and autonomous systems.
-We apply tools and techniques from control theory, optimization, graph theory, and machine learning (ML), to control and assure safety in several application areas: smart energy systems, networks of autonomous vehicles, and human-robotic systems.
+The overarching theme of our research is analysis, design, and control of complex and autonomous systems.
+Systems include autonomous ground and aerial vehicles, multi-agent systems, large-scale cyber-physical networks, and robots that interact with humans.
+We apply tools and techniques from control theory, optimization, graph theory, and machine learning to control and assure the safety of these systems.
 For more information about our active and past projects in each of the above areas, see our Research page.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->